-Offering optimal solutions to Japanese companies entering new markets and blue–chip companies around the world
+Offering optimal solutions to blue–chip companies around the world and Japanese companies entering new markets

-- Overseas Loan Portfolio* (Fiscal 2015)
+- Overseas Loan Portfolio* (Fiscal 2016 Interim)

-- Net Business Profits by Region*1 (Fiscal 2015)(millions of USD)
+- Net Business Profits by Region*1 (Fiscal 2016 Interim)

-- *2Europe, Middle East and Africa
+- *2.Europe, Middle East and Africa

 Key Aspects of the Company

 - Increased uncertainty due to the impact of Brexit and policies of the new US President